mluerig/personal-homepage/_posts/2023-05-11-high-throughput-imaging/2023-05-11-high-throughput-imaging.md

 ---
 title: High throughput imaging of aquatic invertebrates
+description: How to rapidly image live and dead invertebrates, such as isopods
 date: 2023-05-11
+tags:
+- methods
+- imaging
-tag-name: method imaging ecology evolution
+- ecology and evolution
-description: How to rapidly image live and dead invertebrates, such as isopods
 image: camera_stand2.jpg
 ---